CPK Insurance

 • Workers' compensation is required for businesses with 1 or more employees in New Jersey, with exemptions for sole proprietors and partners.

-• New Jersey requires businesses to maintain proof of general liability coverage for most commercial leases, so estate sale professionals often need a certificate ready before signing space or storage agreements.
+• Most commercial leases in New Jersey require proof of general liability coverage, so estate sale professionals often need a certificate ready before signing space or storage agreements.

 • Quote reviews should confirm general liability coverage for premises liability, slip and fall, and customer injury exposures that can occur during in-home estate sales.